KavetiRohith/Express_Blog_API/README.md

 # Express Blog Api

-This is a backend Api for a simple bog application built using mongodb,mongoose,express and other libraries
+This is a backend Api for a simple blog application built using mongodb,mongoose,express and other libraries

 It handles authentication and user and signup as well